Han1620/Reading-Notes/code-102/class03.md

 ## Git Commands I have Used Through Ubuntu

--To enter a folder = cd 'name of folder'
+- To enter a folder = cd 'name of folder'

--To autocomplete = TAB
+- To autocomplete = TAB

--To see which folder youre in = ls
+- To see which folder youre in = ls

--To go back to previous file position: cd ..
+- To go back to previous file position: cd ..

--To create a folder = mkdir 'name of new folder '
+- To create a folder = mkdir 'name of new folder '

--To create a file = touch 'name of file'
+- To create a file = touch 'name of file'

 ### Steps to uploading to GITHUB: